persteenolsen/pso-gatsby-blog-cms-two/README.md

 - Images can be added to the Markdown files by Netlify CMS
 - Hosted at Netlify
 - DevOps by VS Code - Netlify and GitHub
+- Note: 05-10-2022 - The Helmet packet should be updated